Some site fiddles

 The first attempt was to upload the site over FTP.
 That is slow and unreliable (I gave up after uncovering bugs with Unicode filenames over SFTP in various popular scripts).
 SFTP is just not very reliable.

-The next idea was to set up something with cgi-bin
+The next idea was to set up something with cgi-bin to

-to the server, but there was too much black
+add some git to the server, but there was too much black

 magic.